Varadhan's formula, conditioned diffusions, and local volatilities: Applications: asymptotics of local volatilities

 where $C=C(t,z_0,K)$ is the constant defined in Lemma \ref{l:propertiesLambda}, and $K$ is a common Lipschitz constant for $\beta_0$ and $\alpha$.
 It follows from Theorem \ref{t:conditionalLaw} and the subsequent Remark \ref{r:finiteDim} that the law of $(Z^{\eps}_s, s \le t)$ conditional on $Y^{\eps}_t=y$ converges weakly to a law supported by the finitely many paths $\{ \varphi^{(2)}_{\cdot}(h_0): h_0 \in \mathcal{K}^{(y,z^*)}_{min} \}$.
 Taking $R > \hat{R}+1$, it is clear that

 therefore $\epsilon_2(\eps,R) \to 0$ as well.

-$\epsilon_3$: The integral term in $\epsilon_3(\eps,R)$ also appears in the proof of Corollary \ref{c:polGrowth}, and can be bounded exactly as done there.

-The proof in the case of finitely many minimizers $z^{*}_i$ goes through the same steps, using in \eqref{e:decomposition} the fact that $\{z^*_i\}_i$ is also the set of global minimizers of $z \mapsto \Lambda^R_t(y,z)$ when $R$ is large enough (see Lemma \ref{l:rateFctLoc} in the Appendix). \end{proof}
+$\epsilon_3$: The integral term in $\epsilon_3(\eps,R)$ also appears in the proof of Corollary \ref{c:polGrowth}, and can be bounded exactly as done there. \\ The proof in the case of finitely many minimizers $z^{*}_i$ goes through the same steps, using in \eqref{e:decomposition} the fact that $\{z^*_i\}_i$ is also the set of global minimizers of $z \mapsto \Lambda^R_t(y,z)$ when $R$ is large enough (see Lemma \ref{l:rateFctLoc} in the Appendix). \end{proof}